infozenfrance/Phraseanet-Docs/en/User/Guide/AdministrationSolution.rst

 ------------

-Accessible by users who have the publications management rights, the publications section allows to manage mediaRSS streams broadcast from the Phraseanet application.
+Accessible by users who have the publications management rights, the publications section allows to manage mediaRSS feeds broadcast from the Phraseanet application.

 .. image:: ../../images/Administration-publications.jpg
     :align: center

-The screen displays the list of the available media streams and allows to create, modify or remove some media streams.
+The screen displays the list of the available media feeds and allows to create, modify or remove some media feeds.

-.. _Create-a-publication-stream:
+.. _Create-a-publication-feed:

-Create a publication stream
+Create a publication feed
 ***************************

-Fill the stream creation form by entering the necessary information.
+Fill the feed creation form by entering the necessary information.
 The publication extent restricts the publication to users accessing a collection.
 **Check the Public box** to remove the access restrictions.